 Is Zuppa Toscana gluten-free?

 Yes!
-As always, check all the ingredients you to ensure they don’t contain any gluten ingredients.
+As always, check all the ingredients to ensure they don’t contain any gluten ingredients.

 Can you freeze Zuppa Toscana?

 Yes!
 This soup freezes very well.